anas1412/CS2Deniz/Readme.md

 ## 🔧 Configuration

-The application generates a `config.json` file in the build directory after the first run.
+The application generates a `config.json` file after the first run.
 You can modify settings in two ways:

 ### Method A: Interactive Menu
-The build process automatically generates a configuration tool.
-1. Go to `.\bin\Debug\`
-2. Run **`Configuration.exe`**.
+1. Run **`Configuration.exe`** (located in the same folder).
-3. Use the console menu to toggle features (Aimbot, ESP, Triggerbot, etc.) and change keybinds.
+2. Use the console menu to toggle features (Aimbot, ESP, Triggerbot, etc.) and change keybinds.
-4. Select "Save & Exit" to apply changes.
+3. Select "Save & Exit" to apply changes.

 ### Method B: Manual Editing
 1. Open `config.json` with any text editor (Notepad, VS Code).